wes3985/CoverageCompacter/README.md

 (2) Call CoverageCompacter, this can take some time for large genomes and/or many samples, we recommend launching each chromosome to a different core.

 - in_depthfile			= the input depth file produced by samtools depth
-- outfile				= the full file path to write the depth data to.
+- outfile				= the full file prefix to write the depth data to (excluding file extension and sample information).
 - samples				= a string containing the samples separated by commas, if calling from a python shell: "sample1,sample2,sample3"
 - CHROM					= The chromosome covered by the infile e.g "chr1", "1".
 The infile must span only a single chromosome or loci from sequential chromosomes will be merged.
 This functionality may be improved in future versions depending on demand.